Coat of arms of Sussex

 A heraldic shield has been associated with the historic county of Sussex since the seventeenth century.
 The device, displaying six martlets or heraldic swallows on a shield, later formed the basis of the flag of Sussex and the armorial bearings granted to the county councils of East and West Sussex.

-The six gold martlets on a blue shield is the official heraldic shield of Sussex, very much the same as the Yorkshire Rose is for Yorkshire.
-Under English Heraldic law this heraldic shield has been granted to the county by the new administrative body.
-Sussex hasn't had an administrative body since 1086, the year of the Domesday Book, but in October 2018 the device has been reclassified as the counties heraldic shield by the administrative body for the county.

 History

 The first known recording of this Heraldic shield being used to represent the county was in 1611 when cartographer John Speed deployed it to represent the Kingdom of the South Saxons in his atlas The Theatre of the Empire of Great Britaine.
 However it seems that Speed was repeating an earlier association between the emblem and the county, rather than being the inventor of the association.
 It is now firmly regarded that the county Heraldic shield originated and derived from the coat of arms of the 14th century Knight of the Shire, Sir John de Radynden.

 The seal of the clerk of the peace of the county bore the Heraldic shield, as did the badges of the East Sussex Constabulary and the Sussex Yeomanry.